swannaiden/swannaiden.github.io/projects/project-18.md

 We now have a form of the quadratic equation that we can solve geometrically.
 I will now demonstrate the process with an example.

-INSERT EXAMPLE HERE
+INSERT EXAMPLE HERE (need to buy adobe illustrator cannot keep using inkscape)

-### Making it Real
+### Making it Real (Coming soon)

-INSERT CAD AND PLANS FOR MANUFACTURING HERE
+I am in the process of designing an easy to manufacture open source version of this